Trends or Tradition: Which is the Best Kitchen Plan?

 Trends or Tradition?

-The traditional approach is defined in terms of style.
-Some examples of traditionally styled kitchen plans are farmhouse or country kitchens, industrial-style kitchens.
-Traditional designs highlight function, unity, and beautiful embellishments.
-But even more so, good kitchen designs follow established traditions, and it is prudent to bear these in mind when planning any kitchen layout.
+The traditional approach to designing a kitchen is defined in terms of detailed style.
+Some examples are farmhouse or country kitchens.
+Traditional designs follow established practices that highlight function, unity, and beautiful embellishments.

 Basics of Good Kitchen Design Plan